-In this case, if the CPU tries to read a value from 0xFF, instead of reading nothing, if the ULA is fetching data from RAM for use by the ULA’s video output then this data will ‘leak’ across the resistors and will be read by the CPU!
+In this case, if the CPU tries to read a value from 0xFF, instead of reading nothing, if the ULA is fetching data from RAM for use by the ULA’s video output then this data will ‘leak’ across the resistors and will end up being be read by the CPU.

 Some games took advantage of this quirk – instead of synchronising to the interrupt, they read from port 0xFF until, thanks to the floating bus, they started reading the contents of video RAM.
 They could then start rendering content to screen top to bottom, safe in the knowledge that the render would be happening behind the screen update, and so avoid screen ‘tearing’.

 Several games ended up being broken by the changes to the +2A/+3 bus separation circuits – as the usual floating bus behaviour was not present on these machines, the game code ended up looping forever, waiting for video data that would never appear.
 Fixed versions had to be released in some cases (most notably Arkanoid).